pofl/proxymcproxface/termpaper/termpaper.md

 For the proxies table it is arguable how to represent the port address.
-On the one extreme it could be argued that it is acceptable to keep the address as a string of the form 1.2.3.4:5678, since it will always be used like this and the individual parts are never going to be looked at in isolation.
+On the one extreme it could be argued that it is acceptable to keep the address as a string of the form 1.2.3.4:5678, since it will always be used like this and the individual parts are likely never going to be looked at in isolation.
 On the other extreme it could be argued that the most idiomatic form of adhering to normalization rules would be to split the IP address up into four 8-bit integer values in order to achieve atomicity.

-It's interesting to note that this normalized schema looks a lot like a dimensional schema that would be found in data warehousing. _fetch_found_ and _check_results_ are basically fact tables and the other tables dimension tables.
+It's interesting to note that this normalized schema looks a lot like a dimensional schema that would be found in data warehousing. *fetch_found* and *check_results* are basically fact tables and the other tables dimension tables.
-The only difference being that if one would follow the Kimball school of dimensional design, time would be made a separate dimension.
+The only difference being that if one would follow the Kimball school of dimensional design, time would be a separate dimension.

 The schema used in the author's implementation is much simpler and looks like the following:

 ```sql
 CREATE TABLE fetch_runs (